Other Disability

 August 13, 2020

 First Urology is a full-service urological medical and imaging practice with roughly twenty locations in Kentucky and Indiana.
 First Urology is required by law to buy equipment and train its staff to help people with disabilities lift onto examination and imaging tables.
-Instead, First Urology has a written policy stating that patients requiring assistance to … Continue reading » “Fust v.
+Instead, First Urology had a written policy stating that patients requiring assistance to … Continue reading » “Fust v.
 First Urology”

 June 26, 2020

 Disability Rights Advocates is investigating the experiences of higher education students who are denied disability-related accommodations for remote learning.
 We would greatly appreciate if you would complete the following survey if you have confronted access barriers in remote learning.
-If you would prefer to share your experiences via email or phone, please contact Amy Ollove … Continue reading » “Remote Learning in Higher Education”
+If you would prefer to share your experiences via email or phone, please contact Amy Ollove … Continue reading » “Accommodations and Accessibility in Higher Education”